Yusuf-Homaid/Detecting-brute-force-vms/README.md

 ---

-## 🧠 2️⃣ Forming the Hypothesis
+## 🧠 2️⃣ Scenario Overview

-Based on known weaknesses (e.g., lack of account lockout on legacy systems), we hypothesized:
+Based on known weaknesses (e.g., lack of account lockout on legacy systems), it was observed in a real-world environment that:
-**“Devices exposed to the internet may have been brute-force accessed due to excessive failed login attempts without triggering security mechanisms.”**
+**“Devices exposed to the internet were subjected to brute-force attacks due to excessive failed login attempts without triggering security mechanisms.”**
 ---

 ## 📈 3️⃣ Detecting Brute Force Attempts